ShubhangiWakchaure/Transly_AI_Agent/README.md

-# 🌐 Transly AI — ChatGPT-Style Translator
+# 🌐 Transly AI — Language Translator

 **Transly AI** is a desktop/web-based AI-powered translator that allows you to convert text or voice into **5 supported languages**: Hindi, Marathi, Spanish, English, and French.
 The app features a modern chat interface with a typing panel, microphone input, and send button.